my forthcoming book:

 The author:

-Born in Munich in 1956, I began my spiritual journey early, traveling overland to India in 1977, where I met the mystic Osho.
+Born in Munich, Germany, in 1956, I began my spiritual journey after finishing school, traveling overland to India in 1977, where I met the mystic Osho.
 Over the following decades, I lived and worked in several Rajneesh Neo-Sannyas communes — including in Pune and Rajneeshpuram — before leaving the movement in the early 1990s.
 My later spiritual inquiries led me to study with Advaita teacher H.W.L.
-Poonja in Lucknow.
+Poonja in Lucknow, India.

 Alongside my spiritual explorations, I worked in Germany as a DJ and IT consultant, and since 2008 have curated the website www.planetoflove.net, dedicated to spiritual inquiry, music, and meditation.
 From 2010 to 2020, I organized public chanting and meditation events to foster shared inner experience.

-Since 2015, I have focused on writing and researching Much Ado About Nothing, integrating a lifetime of experience across spiritual traditions with critical insight into communal life and the evolving search for non-dual understanding.
+Since 2015, I have focused on writing and researching Much Ado About Nothing, integrating a lifetime of experience across spiritual traditions with critical insights into human interaction and a non-dual understanding of it.

 The book: